Study in UK

 The National Medical Commission has made it mandatory for all students to complete the internship soon after graduation.
 Students who fail to complete the internship are ineligible to practice in India with a license.

 When the medical course is chosen from a particular college or university, students are obliged to practice at the same institution.
-Any transfer between colleges for the clinical training is not allowed by the NMC.
+Any transfer between colleges for clinical training is not allowed by the NMC.
 Due to this reason, clinical placement at another institution is considered invalid, and students who fail to complete the clinical programme at their enrolled institution are not eligible to practice in India.

 All the teaching modules and theory classes must be taught in English.
 The National Medical Council does not recognise any medical course that is taught in any foreign language other than English.
 This is to ensure that the student learns all the subjects in the course with utmost clarity.
 Moreover, most students in India have English as their primary medium of instruction till their 12th grade.
 So, the NMC ensures that the same language is used as the medium of instruction in medical courses, as students can comprehend across biological subjects.